TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-dev.rst

 Developing with asyncio
 =======================

-Asynchronous programming is different from classic "sequential" programming.
+Asynchronous programming is different kutoka classic "sequential" programming.

 This page lists common mistakes and traps and explains how